Deep-Symmetry/afterglow/README.md

 Please see https://github.com/brunchboy/afterglow for more information.
 ```

-NOTE: At this early stage of development, bear in mind that using
+> :heavy_exclamation_mark: At this early stage of development, bear in
-Afterglow as an executable jar is wildly untested territory, and you
+> mind that using Afterglow as an executable jar is wildly untested
-are likely to discover surprising bugs.
-Although the project will
+> territory, and you are likely to discover surprising bugs.
+Although
-evolve into a system that non-Clojure hackers can use, for now you are
+> the project will evolve into a system that non-Clojure hackers can
-really best off playing with it inside a Clojure development
+> use, for now you are really best off playing with it inside a
-environment.
+> Clojure development environment.

 Assuming you are using it from within a REPL, there is a namespace
 `afterglow.examples` which is intended to help you get started quickly